-Details of the CEO's employment contract can be found in the Report on Directors' Remuneration on page 47.
+Details of the CEO's employment contract can be found in the Report on Directors' Remuneration on page 49.

-The Nomination Committee met once during year on 20 October 2020 to consider the re-election of Directors at the Company's AGM.
+The Nomination Committee met on 25 October 2022 to consider the results of the Board evaluation process, diversity and inclusion and the re-election of Directors at the Company's AGM.